- £565 per week

 ALDEBURGH 6 miles, ORFORD 7.5 miles, SOUTHWOLD 18 miles, DUNWICH 17 miles WOODBRIDGE 11 miles

 Albion House Studio is a delightful self-catering property with rooms that overlook open fields and farmland.
-It accommodates up to four guests (2 in the very spacious sitting room which itself has an en suite bathroom) and has been beautifully furnished in keeping with the Edwardian style of the house.
+It accommodates up to two guests and has been beautifully furnished in keeping with the Edwardian style of the house.
 The bright spacious rooms include a charming attic room for artists, writers, calligraphers and book lovers.

-The property is located in the centre of the village close to the shop and three pub/restaurants, and is just a short stroll from the world-famous Snape Maltings Concert Hall, home to the Aldeburgh Festival.
+The property is located in the centre of the village close to three pub/restaurants, and is just a short stroll from the world-famous Snape Maltings Concert Hall, home to the Aldeburgh Festival.
 Opera, jazz, and literary festivals are presented throughout the year.

 Set in an area of outstanding natural beauty, Albion Studio is close to a glorious river, and is wonderfully located for exploring the Suffolk Heritage Coast.

-About the Property: Albion House Studio has been recently refurbished to create an incredibly spacious and utterly delightful holiday home for up to four people.
-The bedroom has a super king, zip and link single bed/s and charming little balcony - ideal for al fresco breakfasts).
+About the Property: Albion House Studio is an incredibly spacious and utterly delightful holiday home for two people.
+The bedroom has a super king, zip and link single bed/s and charming little balcony - ideal for al-fresco breakfasts).

-Setting: Situated on high ground in Snape, visitors are within easy walking distance of the village shop and three excellent pubs.
+Setting: Situated on high ground in Snape, visitors are within easy walking distance of three excellent pubs.
 The property's location allows visitors to take in views over the Alde Estuary and Snape Maltings, a small complex of shops, restaurants and galleries, as well as the renowned Snape Maltings Concert Hall.